LisaHarrison08/VBA-of-Wall-Street/README.md

-# VBA Homework - The VBA of Wall Street
+# VBA - The VBA of Wall Street

 ## Background

-In this assignment you will use VBA scripting to analyze real stock market data.
-Depending on your comfort level with VBA, you may choose to challenge yourself with a few of the challenge tasks.
+Used VBA scripting to analyze real stock market data.

 ### Stock market analyst

 ![stock Market](Images/stockmarket.jpg)

-## Instructions
+## Overview

-* Create a script that will loop through all the stocks for one year and output the following information.
+* Created a script that looped through all the stocks for one year and outputed the following information.

   * The ticker symbol.